ska-telescope/developer.skatelescope.org/src/tools/codeguides/js-repository-structure.rst

 .. csv-table:: Folder usage
    :header: "Folder", "Descriptions"

     "components", "Contains the base and group components.
-Each component is in its own folder together with associated tests and CSS as needed"
+Each component is in its own folder together with associated tests and CSS as needed."
     "pages", "Pages of the application.
-They are separated to simplify page identification and usage" "services", "Methods and calls to external applications and utilities" "utils", "Standard methods and functions that are used internally within the application without external references"
+They are separated to simplify page identification and usage."
+    "services", "Methods and calls to external applications and utilities."
+    "utils", "Standard methods and functions that are used internally within the application without external references."

 .. note::